Nakuru AllStars

 The Nakuru AllStars are a Kenyan association football club based in Nakuru.
-They currently compete in the Nakuru County League the Kenyan Fifth division after their relegation from the National Super League in 2018 and ceding their position in the Division One after suffering financial difficulties.
+The club competes in the Nakuru County League the Kenyan Fifth division after their relegation from the National Super League in 2018 and ceding their position in the Division One after suffering financial difficulties.

 The club was reformed and created as a continuation of the former Nakuru AllStars, who won the Kenya National Football League in 1963 and 1969.

 In 2010, Kenyan Robert Muthomi reformed and revived the club and its name with a selection of players at under-15 level.
 Muthomi is a former player's representative who is now the General Secretary and Chief Executive Officer of Football Kenya Federation.
 The club received media attention from Denmark as prominent sports website Bold.dk co-founder Pierre Vendelboe was an investor in the club.
 Vendelboe was part of a consortium which purchased the football club AC Nakuru, and included and merged it with the rest of the Nakuru AllStars club.